hamedmirzaei/stackoverflow-extractor/README.md

 `Android` questions from `stackoverflow.com` website.
 To make the application more useful, we provided followings:

-* Extract and Represent title and summary of top 10 newest questions
+* Extract and represent title and summary of top 10 newest questions
-* Extract and Represent title and summary of top 10 most voted questions
+* Extract and represent title and summary of top 10 most voted questions
-* Additional Information included: including question's body and answers, users involved, statistics and tags
+* Additional information included: including question's body and answers, users involved, statistics and tags
+* Extract and represent more categories of questions
+* Extract and represent any arbitrary topic of interest (not just android)

 ## Requirements